Firms To Watch: Transport: rail and road - litigation and regulation

 Work highlights

-• Representing CSX Transportation in an important appeal before the Ohio Supreme Court, which challenges an Ohio statute that prohibits trains from blocking grade crossings for more than five minutes.
+• Won an important appeal for CSX before the Ohio Supreme Court, challenging an Ohio statute that prohibits trains from blocking grade crossings for more than five minutes.